jbrolin/react-product_list/README.md

 Product list with sort, filter and remove
 Project is only to be used as example.
-Reuse i only code in App.js and not complete setup
+Reuse only code in App.js and not complete setup

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).